LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 * ``Cuda/HipSyncWarp`` invokes CUDA '__syncwarp()' barrier. **Note: warp sync is not supported, so the HIP variant is a no-op.

-Statement types that lauch SYCL kernels are listed next.
+Statement types that launch SYCL kernels are listed next.

 * ``SyclKernel<EnclosedStatements>`` launches ``EnclosedStatements`` as a SYCL kernel.
 This kernel launch is synchronous.